 Field Description Name A fill-in for the name of the index.
 Desc An editor widget for the description of the index.
 Active A toggle box that indicates the Active status of the index.
-This allows you to deactivate the indices on the table during an update schema process.
-Note that you would then need to

-Field Description manually re-index.
-See "Toggle Index" for more information Unique A toggle box that indicates whether duplicate keys are allowed.
+This allow you to deactivate the indices on the table during an update schema process.
+Note that you would then need to manually re-index.
+See Section 4.7.7, "Toggle Index to Activate/Deactivate" [4-28] for mo- information Unique A toggle box that indicates whether duplicate keys are allowed.
 Word Index A toggle box that indicates whether the index is to be a word index.
-Primary Index A toggle box that indicates that the index is the primary index for the table.
+Primary Index A toggle box that indicates that the index is the primary index for t table.
 Abbrev Index A toggle box that indicates whether the last description field can be abbreviated.
-Fields in index (unlabeled) A table that displays the fields in the index.
-Each index must have at least one field.
+Fields in index A table that displays the fields in the index.
+Each index must have at